 STEVE: Scandinavia was great for us when we did the tour with Europe there.
-I think we handled ourselves very good in there.
+I think we handled ourselves very well in there.

 Did you also play in Finland on that tour?

 PETE: You should ask Merv.
-He’ll know Merv will know if we’ve been in Finland.
+He’ll know Merv will know if we’ve been to Finland.

-So on next summer you’re returning in Scandinavia to play in Swedenrock.
-I think it will be perfect festival for you.
+So next summer, you’re returning to Scandinavia to play in Sweden Rock.
+I think it will be the perfect festival for you.